 - Provision of professional development materials and resources

 - Integrating the principles of Restorative Justice & Conflict Resolution in to teaching practice

 We will communicate our Bullying Prevention strategies and initiatives by:

-- Including our Bullying Prevention plan in our school handbook
+- Including our Bullying Prevention plan on our school digital platforms

 - Including bullying information in our electronic school newsletters and other in-house publications

 - Sharing information during school assemblies and announcements